The 2019 – 2020 OHPI application cycle is now open.

 Applications are due Friday, January 25, 2019.

-The Osteopathic Health Policy Internship (OHPI) Program enables osteopathic medical students to spend two consecutive months in the government relations department at the AACOM headquarters.
+The Osteopathic Health Policy Internship (OHPI) Program enables osteopathic medical students to spend two consecutive months in Washington, DC at AACOM's Office of Government Relations.
 To the extent practical, every effort is made to identify the two-month period that best accommodates each student's schedule.
-The objective of the program is to allow selected student interns to develop knowledge of federal health care policy and how to have a foundational impact on public policy formulation.
+The objective of the program is to allow selected student interns to develop knowledge of federal health care and higher education policy and how to have a foundational impact on public policy formulation.

 Please note: AACOM policy requires all new employees, including interns who are accepted into the OHPI Program, to undergo a background check.
 The background check includes verification of Social Security number, county and multi-state criminal search, education and degree check, and a certification/credential check, if applicable.
 Once selected by AACOM, acceptance into the program is contingent upon the completion of a successful background check.